byui-cit/wdd131/src/prove/mission-statement-1.md

 			</li>
 		</ul>
 <p>
-			AFTER you have written your HTML compare it to the example below.
+			<strong>After</strong> you have written your HTML compare it to the example below.
-			Your HTML does NOT have to match this potential solution.
+			Your HTML does <strong>not</strong> have to match this potential solution.
 There is more than one way to solve this problem.
 You should however note the differences and think about why.
 		</p>
 <p>
-			PLEASE do not copy/paste the HTML below into your document.
-Your goal in this course is hopefully to learn HTML.
-Copy/pasting the solution below will NOT help you with this goal.
+			<strong>Please</strong> do not copy/paste the HTML below into your document.
+Your
+			goal in this course is hopefully to learn HTML.
+Copy/pasting the solution below will <strong>not</strong> help you with this goal.
 If you see that you need to make changes to your HTML based on what you see below, fix your code, don't copy/paste.
 		</p>